BBOFY/Image-to-ASCII_converter/README.md

 - `--brightness <value>` changes the brightness of image by given _**value**_ for each pixel
 - `--output-console` sets output of converted image to console
 - `--output-file <path>` sets output of converted image to file with location defined in _**path**_

+There must be exactly one `--image <path>` xor `--image-random` command and at most one `--table <table>` xor `--custom-table <table>` command.
+Since type of output is not mandatory command, it can miss out.
+But then the image will not go through conversion for optimization, since the resulting image cannot be seen in any way.

+If multiple output commands are specified, multiple same images can be output to console.

+If no table is specified, Bourke table will be used as default.